kiiroboy/dotfiles/README.md

 cd dotfiles
 ```

-Run the script to symlink appropriate files from current directory into ``$HOME/.config``. **the script will overwrite the existing files/links**, make sure to handle the conflicts.
+Run the script to symlink appropriate files from current directory into ``$HOME/.config``. **The script will overwrite the existing files/links**, make sure to handle the conflicts before start the script.
 ```
 ./install.sh
 ```